 For this problem, we are choosing a typical set of numerical methods.
 However, it is advised that users should experiment with various numerical methods for their own problems.
 The gradients are calculated via weighted least squares.
-The 2nd-order Roe upwind method with the Venkatakrishnan limiter is used for computing convective fluxes, and the viscous terms are computed with the corrected average of gradients method.
+The 2nd-order Roe upwind method with the Venkatakrishnan limiter is used for computing convective fluxes, and the viscous terms are computed with the corrected average of gradients method (by default).
 A limiter coefficient of 0.3 is typical, but the user is also advised to experiment with the level of limiting for their particular application (note that a smaller value of the coefficient implies larger limiting of the gradients).

 SU2 features multiple ways to assess convergence:

 Rather than achieving a certain order of magnitude in the density residual to judge convergence, what we call the Cauchy convergence criteria is chosen for this problem.
 This type of criteria measures the change in a specific quantity of interest over a specified number of previous iterations.
 With the options selected above, the flat plate solution will terminate when the change in the drag coefficient (CAUCHY_FUNC_FLOW) for the plate over the previous 100 iterations (CAUCHY_ELEMS) becomes less than 1E-6 (CAUCHY_EPS).
 A convergence criteria of this nature can be very useful for design problems where the solver is embedded in a larger design loop and reliable convergence behavior is essential.

 The flat plate simulation for the 65x65 node mesh is small and will execute relatively quickly on a single workstation or laptop in serial.
 To run this test case, follow these steps at a terminal command line: